mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/zoom-connector.md

 To authenticate and sync content from Zoom, choose **OAuth 2.0**.

-Enter the Zoom account ID, the Client Id and the Client secret which were created as part of the Zoom marketplace app above, to authenticate to your instance.
+Enter the Zoom account ID, the Client ID, and the Client secret which were created as part of the Zoom marketplace app before, to authenticate to your instance.

 ### 3. Roll out to limited audience
 Deploy this connection to a limited user base if you want to validate it in Copilot and other Search surfaces before expanding the rollout to a broader audience.
 To know more about limited rollout, see [staged rollout](staged-rollout-for-graph-connectors.md).

 At this point, you are ready to create the connection for Zoom meetings.
-You can click on the ‘Create’ button and the Microsoft Graph connector will start indexing meetings from your Zoom account.
+You can click on the ‘Create’ button and the Microsoft Graph connector starts indexing meetings from your Zoom account.

-For other settings, like Access Permissions, Data inclusion rules, Schema, Crawl frequency etc., we have set defaults based on what works best with Zoom data.
-You can see the default values below:
+For other settings, like Access Permissions, Data inclusion rules, Schema, Crawl frequency, etc., we have defaults set based on what works best with Zoom data.
+You can see the default values here:
 - **Users**
    - Access Permissions: Only the **meeting owner** in Zoom has access to the meeting’s data in Microsoft Graph.
    - Map Identities: Data source identities mapped using Microsoft Entra IDs.